kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/databaseaccessrequest.md

 # DatabaseAccessRequest CRD

 On deployment of DatabaseAccessRequest, the operator requests database credential from vault.
-If `DatabaseAccessRequest` is approved, then Vault operator will issue credential from vault and create Kubernetes secret containing credential.
+If `DatabaseAccessRequest` is approved, then KubeVault operator will issue credential from vault and create Kubernetes secret containing credential.
 The secret name will be specified in `status.secret.name` field.

 ```yaml